These 10 ethical British fashion brands show that the UK’s more than just a fast fashion hub!

 Ethics: The brand uses ethically sourced, organic or low impact materials so you can shop with confidence you’re spending wisely.
 In a bid to minimise waste and headstock, COSSAC works with small factories to produce small collections.

-Items: Think capsule items: items that can be worn in various ways accompanying different garments.
-COSSAC sells everything from knitted dresses and ponchos to shirts, trousers, dresses and even bodysuits.
+One of the best ethical British fashion brands for: Everything from knitted dresses and ponchos to shirts, trousers, dresses and even bodysuits.
 Personally?
 I’m a huge fan of their knitwear!

 Christopher Raeburn isn’t just another trailblazer in ethical British fashion; he’s also a pioneer in unisex style.
 From upcycled wool field jackets to nylon parachute shell suits, each so-called RÆMADE style is produced by meticulously deconstructing original unwanted pieces, and reworking the materials into unique and ethical garments.